Just for laughs

-On Jan 17, 1994 at 4:30 am, I woke up and saw my wife standing naked wide spread in the framework of our bedroomdoor.
+On January 17, 1994 at 4:30 AM, I woke up and saw my wife standing naked wide spread in the framework of our bedroom door.
 The Northridge earthquake was hitting, quite a biggie.

-I expected some obstacles and left early but it was quite the opposite and I arrived way too early.
+I expected some obstacles and left early but it was outright the opposite and I arrived way too early.
 So I entered the 'oak room' of the grand Beverly Wilshire hotel bar.
 It was packed with suitcases and passengers who clearly couldn't leave.
-I saw 1 barstool empty at the bar, so I dashed for it.
-To my left sat a gray older man who'd clearly been there some time, bent over his glass.
+I saw one bar stool empty at the bar, so I dashed for it.
+To my left sat a gray older man who'd visibly been there some time, bent over his glass.